 A native of Arkansas, Ms. Kolb holds a Bachelor of Science in Business Management from Arkansas State University and a Master of Arts in Interpersonal/Organizational Communication from the University of Arkansas at Little Rock.

 Assistant Commissioner, Strategy

-Ms. Rolli was a part of Governor Haslam’s Top-to-Bottom review team, charged with ensuring the Governor’s key priorities were reflected in the direction and scope of the department.
+Ms. Rolli was a volunteer consultant to Governor Haslam’s Top-to-Bottom review team, charged with ensuring the Governor’s key priorities were reflected in the direction and scope of the department.
 She was Campaign Manager for U.S. Senator Lamar Alexander’s winning primary re-election.